Equilibrium states and entropy theory for Nica-Pimsner algebras

 If $\Tr_\be^F(A)$ or $\GEq_\be^F(\N\O(I, X))$ is weak*-closed then the map in item (3) is a weak*-homeomorphism.
 The proof is constructive and provides explicit formulas for these parametri\-zations.
 To this end we use an induced product system $Z = \{Z_{\un{n}} \}_{\un{n} \in F}$ over $\B_{F^c}$ in the Fock space representation that is supported on $F$ and is given by

 First we use a direct limit method to lift a $\tau \in \Tr_\be^F(A)$ to a KMS-state $\wt\tau$ on $\B_{F^c}$.
 Then we use the finite-type statistical approximation on the GNS-representation of $\wt\tau$ to construct an equilibrium state on $\N\T(X)$ from $\sca{Q_F}$.
 Finally we use the $\perp$-invariance of the $I_{F}$ to ensure this two-step process factorizes through $\N\O(I, X)$.
 Gauge-invariance is used only to move from $\tau$ to $\wt\tau$.
 Nevertheless with that given we can apply the same method to extend the parametrization to the entire $\Eq_\be^F(\N\T(X))$.
-In particular for $F = \mt$ we have the following parametrization.

 \begin{proof}[\bf Theorem C] \textit{(Theorem \ref{T:para 3}) Let $X$ be a product system of finite rank over $A$ and $\be > 0$.
 Then $\vphi \in \Eq_\be^{\infty}(\N\T(X))$ if and only if

 For $\mt \neq F \subseteq \{1, \dots, N\}$ the parametrization of Theorem \ref{T:para} lifts to a parametrization